“They want to send everyone to rehab but rehab is only good for people who want to go”.

 The Great Relocation

-In the heart of Philadelphia, amidst the ethos of brotherly love, pockets of despair manifest in tent communities.
-These areas, plagued by the active desperation of opioid addiction, are a product of multiple social failures.
-In 2018, the city initiated a controversial large-scale intervention, mobilizing social workers and law enforcement to guide residents toward inpatient rehabilitation or alternative housing.
-Was this a rescue mission or a mass eviction?
-While authorities arguably took the moral high ground by making referrals instead of arrests, residents resisted what they considered enforced displacement.
-Five years later, I wonder about the short and long-term outcomes of the mobilization.
+Arguably the authorities took the moral high ground by making referrals instead of arrests, but residents resisted what they considered an enforced displacement.
+Now, five years later, I wonder about the short-and long-term outcomes of that mobilization.
 How many individuals agreed to treatment or found alternate housing at the time and where do they stand now?
 If the data exists, it’s not easy to find.

 The Resilient Epidemic